FlorianJa/Lab-Manager/README.md

          $ virtualenv  venv -p python3
          $ source venv/bin/activate
      ```
+  3. Dependencies such as [django-rest-framework](https://www.django-rest-framework.org/) a powerful and flexible toolkit for building Web APIs, [psycopg2](https://pypi.org/project/psycopg2/) (PostgreSQL database adapter for Python), [django-cors-headers](https://pypi.org/project/django-cors-headers/) (for allowing resources to be accessed on other domains), [simplejson](https://pypi.org/project/simplejson/) as json encoder/decoder are used to build the API.
-  3. Install the dependencies needed to run the app:
+     Install the dependencies needed to run the app:
      ```bash
          $ pip install -r requirements.txt
      ```